Dodgers' Roki Sasaki erratic in first spring training outing, gives up 3 runs over 1 1/3 innings

 The hard-throwing Japanese pitcher is trying for a rotation spot after a breakout performance as a reliever in last year's postseason, when he helped the Dodgers win a second straight World Series.

-He flashed his usual power fastball on Wednesday — striking out three — but just 17 of his 36 pitches were strikes.
+He flashed his usual power fastball and splitter on Wednesday — striking out three — but just 17 of his 36 pitches were strikes.
+He also mixed in a cutter as he tried to add a third pitch to his arsenal.

 Sasaki gave up a hard-hit single to leadoff hitter Geraldo Perdomo, and Tim Tawa walked.
 With one out, Nolan Arenado hit a line-drive double to left that scored Perdomo.
 Ildemaro Vargas followed with another double, scoring Tawa and Arenado for a 3-0 lead.